 |Talking on a Cell Phone||16%|

-These are the rate increases for individuals with no other infractions on their driving record.
-These percentages substantially increase as tickets pile up on your driving record.
-Individuals with two moving violations paid 34% more for insurance while drivers with three tickets on their record were looking at a 53% increase in their rates.
+These increases apply to drivers with no other infractions on their driving record.
+However, these percentages can significantly escalate if more tickets accumulate on your record.
+For example, individuals with two moving violations ended up paying 34% more for their insurance, while drivers with three tickets on their record experienced a staggering 53% increase in their rates.

 Average Car Insurance Cost in Washington State